Who We Serve

 Because of Mature Minor Consent rulings in Canada, youth who are deemed capable of understanding and consenting to services on their own behalf also have the right to the level of confidentiality that they choose.
 If a client does allow us to share information with you, they may also choose to limit the nature of that information.
 As an example, a client may only agree to share the fact that they have seen a counsellor, but not the content of anything discussed.

 We can confirm that we received your referral form, but beyond that, in most cases, we will need client consent.
 We are glad to consult with and work alongside other people/supports/professionals when we do have consent.
-Youth can give us consent directly or you can fax a release form to us.
+Youth can give us consent directly or you can fill out a release form.

 What if I have concerns or questions not answered by this FAQ?